 Curriculum: The curriculum is based on the Development 360 Case Study and follows the life of the project’s development from concept to completion.
 Typical curriculum begins with site selection, due diligence, and market research, goes through the phases of permitting, design, and construction, all the way to marketing and lease up.
 See an overview of previous Development 360 curriculums on the attached Development 360 Summary page.

-Meeting Schedule: Curriculum is divided into 6 sessions, taking place over the course of 3 months, with 2 additional social gatherings for orientation and wrap up.
-Refreshments and light food are provided at each meeting.
+Meeting Schedule: Curriculum is divided into 6 sessions, taking place over the course of 3 months, with 2 additional gatherings for orientation and wrap up.
+For this year’s program, all meetings are offered virtually, using Zoom video conference.
 Sessions follow a pre-determined curriculum designed by the developer and based on the case study site.
-Meetings often feature guest speakers, presentations, and study assignments.
+Meetings feature guest speakers, presentations, and study assignments.

 Upon acceptance into the Development 360 program, 100% attendance is expected over the course of the program.
 If you are unable to make a meeting, you should inform ULI Staff and your instructor.